Realize you will not even break even.

-There are also "call prices" (the price a store will pay when they "call" a dealer with a specific request to sell to a customer who is ready to buy this particular item) and "business prices" (a lower price negotiated when many diamonds are bought together).
+There are also "call prices" (the price a shop will pay when they "call" a dealer with a specific request to sell to a customer who is ready to buy this particular item) and "business prices" (a lower price negotiated when many diamonds are bought together).

 So you see, in reality, a diamond has many different "market prices."
-The lowest of these is, of course, the "cash price," the price a store will be willing to pay immediately to acquire a diamond without a customer presently requesting this diamond.
+The lowest of these is, of course, the "cash price," the price a shop will be willing to pay immediately to acquire a diamond without a customer presently requesting this diamond.

 The reason this price is the lowest is because it requires an immediate outlay of capital in exchange for only the hope of a future sale.
 This involves taking on risk, and risk needs to be rewarded with a higher potential profit, otherwise, it's not worth the cost of taking the risk.

-So if your diamond is a less popular cut, or has an nasty inclusion, or is a difficult item for a store to sell for whatever reason, expect to take a much bigger hit when trying to sell it.
+So if your diamond is a less popular cut, or has an nasty inclusion, or is a difficult item for a shop to sell for whatever reason, expect to take a much bigger hit when trying to sell it.

-Yes, you can sell your diamond and your setting.
+You can sell your diamond and your setting.
 If you go to most reputable retailers, they'll handle the resale of your diamond and setting.
 Remember that your setting will be worth the scrap gold price.
 So, even if you paid $2,500 for a unique setting, it will still be melted down to scrap gold.
 Why is that?
 Well, almost everyone wants a specific, custom design.
 Rather than reusing your ring, a buyer would prefer to have their own design created.

 While it is a financial loss to sell your ring for scrap gold, at least you are able to recuperate some of the cost.
-Most jewellery stores and pawn shops pay approximately 50 cents for every dollar of scrap gold value.
-If the value is $1,000, for example, a store will offer to buy the ring for approximately $500.
+Most jewellery shops and pawn shops pay approximately 50 cents for every dollar of scrap gold value.
+If the value is $1,000, for example, a shop will offer to buy the ring for approximately $500.
 Some retailers, however, offer 75 cents for every dollar of scrap value.
 So, you'd receive $750 for the $1,000 scrap gold value, instead of $500.